Akili Communities

 The First Akili Community

 The first Akili Community was born in Kangema, in Murang’a County.
-The community reviewed, discussed and identified and removed loss-making practices through a weekly “Saturday School”.
+The community reviewed, discussed and identified and removed loss-making practices through a monthly “Saturday School”.

 Examples of their Initiatives